CAPS-website/CAPS-website.github.io/content/_index.md

 ## History
 The annual competition CPS (*Czech Polish Slovak Match*) has a history going back decades.
 The first edition took place in 1995 with Czechia and Slovakia only; Poland joined from 2001 on.
 It serves as the final preparation for the students before the IMO.

 Starting from 2016, the competition is regularly hosted at ISTA.
-Austria started to join in 2017 and consequently became one of the organizing countries.
+Austria started to participate in 2017 and consequently joined the organizing countries.
 In these years, the responsible local organizers were *Josef Tkadlec* and *Michal Rolínek*.
 There was no competition at ISTA in 2020 and 2021 due to the pandemic, but the event took place nevertheless in a virtual mode.

 Since 2022, CAPS continues to take place annually at ISTA, including a team from Ukraine as a guest country.
 The responsible faculty member is *Tamás Hausel*; the actual local organizers have been *Kamil Rychlewicz* (Poland), *Jakub Löwit* (Czechia), *Shon Ngo* (Ukraine), *Lenka Kopfová* (Czechia), *Daniel Holmes* (Austria) and *Peter Súkeník* (Slovakia) – all PhD students at ISTA.